Geospatial-AI-DE/georapid-py/docs/source/usage.rst

 Creating a client for a specific host, you can use the ``georapid.factory.EnvironmentClientFactory.create_client_with_host()`` function:

-.. autofunction:: georapid.environment.EnvironmentClientFactory.create_client_with_host
+.. autofunction:: georapid.factory.EnvironmentClientFactory.create_client_with_host

 The ``host`` parameter must target the specific host like ``"geoprotests.p.rapidapi.com"``.
-Otherwise, :py:func:`georapid.factory.EnvironmentClientFactory.create_client_with_host` will raise a value error.
+Otherwise, :py:func:`georapid.factory.EnvironmentClientFactory.create_client_with_host` will raise a :exc:`ValueError`.

 For example: